wikimedia/operations-debs-mailman3/README.rst

 components.
 If you're looking for instructions on installing the full suite, read that documentation.

-Mailman is written in Python which is available for all platforms that Mailman is supported on, including GNU/Linux and most other Unix-like operating systems (e.g. Solaris, \*BSD, MacOSX, etc.).
+Mailman is written in Python which is available for all platforms that Python is supported on, including GNU/Linux and most other Unix-like operating systems (e.g. Solaris, \*BSD, MacOSX, etc.).
 Mailman is not supported on Windows, although web and mail clients on any platform should be able to